-SW Capitol,Terwilliger and the pedestrian trail will remain open during sewer construction.
-Part of the construction will be in George Himes Park.
-Environmental Services will apply for permits from the Bureau of Development Services and Portland Parks & Recreation to work in the park and in an environmental zone.
+SW Capitol,Terwilliger and George Himes Park will remain open during construction.
+Environmental Services has obtained permits from the Bureau of Development Services and Portland Parks & Recreation to work in the park and in an environmental zone.

 Environmental Services is coordinating this project with the Portland Water Bureau and the Portland Bureau of Transportation.
 Following sewer construction, the Water Bureau will install a 24-inch water pipe to connect with the Burlingame water supply pipe and build service vaults in the pedestrian island between SW Terwilliger and SW Capitol.
 Water Bureau work is tentatively scheduled for 2014.
 For more information about this work contact the Portland Water Bureau at 503-823-7404.